storj/storj/docs/design/metainfo-rpc.md

     RedundancyScheme     redundancy_scheme = 7; // can be zero
     EncryptionParameters encryption_parameters = 8; // can be zero

-    // TODO: do we need content type here or other unencrypted fields?
 }

 message ObjectBeginResponse {